chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

  * Notification recipients for new replies,
  * Notification e-mail's subject and body for both new topics and replies
  * Set Background Notifications (to avoid delays in loading pages for large user databases)
- * Extensible through nearly 30 handy filters
+ * Extensible through almost 40 handy actions and filters

 <blockquote>
 = Premium Add-Ons =